OpenID Connect (OIDC) and OAuth2 client and filters

 Token Propagation for RESTEasy Classic

-When you need to propagate the current Authorization Code Flow access token, then the immediate token propagation will work well - as the code flow access tokens (as opposed to ID tokens) are meant to be propagated for the current Quarkus endpoint to access the remote services on behalf of the currently authenticated user.
+When you need to propagate the current Authorization Code Flow access token, immediate token propagation works well because the code flow access tokens, as opposed to ID tokens, are meant to be propagated for the current Quarkus endpoint to access the remote services on behalf of the currently authenticated user.

 The following sections show how AccessTokenRequestFilter and JsonWebTokenRequestFilter can help.